onap/doc/docs/guides/onap-documentation/introduction.rst

 ..
 This work is licensed under a Creative Commons Attribution 4.0
 ..
 International License. http://creativecommons.org/licenses/by/4.0
 ..
 Copyright 2017 AT&T Intellectual Property.
 All rights reserved.
+..
+Copyright 2022 ONAP

 Introduction
 ============
 This guide describes how to create documentation for the Open Network Automation Platform (ONAP).
 ONAP projects create a variety of content depending on the nature of the project.
 For example projects delivering a platform component may have different types of content than a project that creates libraries for a software development kit.
 The content from each project may be used together as a reference for